Breaking Traditional Barriers to Engineering Education

 Team of 3-6 students will engage in all aspects of the design process.
 Students will build, test, and optimize a prototype of the solution designed.
 As time permits, students will re-design a solution based on what they learned from the testing of their first prototype to refine what they learned through iteration.
 Student teams will generate a comprehensive engineering design report and will provide a design presentation.

-Quarter 4: Generating an engineering solution to a problem relevant to you
+Generating an engineering solution to a problem relevant to you

 Students examine their day-to-day lives to find problems that can be tackled by teams of 3-4 students.
 Students may also solve a problem provided by a local community partner that is of personal interest to them.
 The process leading to a design solution is student-driven, teacher-guided, and highly informed by the prior experiences in the course.
 This is open ended co-creation.

 Students will reflect on both their engineering design process decisions and work as well as their teamwork in their final project.
-Students will also take part in a public showcase of their work
+Students will also take part in a public showcase of their work.

-Top
+Back to Top